fiaschettima/Horiseon-challenge/README.md

 ## Description

 This projects aim was to take an already functioning webpage for Horiseon and optimize it.
-Done by editing the code in a way that wont affect the site visually or any functionality changes to the user.
+Done by editing the code in a way that wont affect the site visually or causing functionality changes to the user.
 However it will improve the readability of the code itself for future edits.
-Also removing any unneccasry redundancies that can extra processing time.
+Also removing any unneccasry redundancies that can create extra processing time.
 [Link to Live Website](https://fiaschettima.github.io/Horiseon-challenge/)